-Upon payment of the per person deposit, all reservations are subject to the cancellation provisions set forth below and by which the passenger agrees to be bound.
+Upon payment of the $1,000 per person deposit, all reservations are subject to the cancellation provisions set forth below and by which the passenger agrees to be bound.
 Cancellations shall not be in effect until they are received in writing and confirmed by the National Trust for Historic Preservation.
 Deposits are refundable (less a $250 per person administration fee) if written notice of cancellation is received within 30 days of reservation; after that, deposits are 100% nonrefundable.
 After final payment deadline of January 27, 2023, all payments are 100% nonrefundable, regardless of booking date.
 Trip cancellation insurance is strongly recommended.

 Depart the U.S.

 Depart home on an overnight flight to Ljubljana.
 Upon arrival, transfer to the Grand Union Hotel located within the historic center of the city and gather for a festive welcome dinner featuring Slovenian specialties.

 After a morning lecture, set out on a walking tour of the historic center, which is off limits to automobiles, and visit the sprawling Central Market.
 See the famous Dragon Bridge and explore the ancient Roman wall.
-After lunch, venture to the lovely and impossibly blue Lake Bled this afternoon and ride gondola-like Pletna boats to visit Slovenia’s only island, a picturesque outpost in the center of the lake.
-Dinner is at your leisure this evening.
+After lunch, venture to the lovely and impossibly blue Lake Bled and ride gondola-like Pletna boats to visit Slovenia’s only island, a picturesque outpost in the center of the lake.
+Dinner is at your leisure in Ljubljana this evening.

-Travel by coach to Lipica Stud Farm, breeding home of Vienna’s famed Lipizzaner horses.
-Continue to the UNESCO-designated ancient Skocjan Karst Caves, a vast network of tunnels and chambers sometimes referred to as the “underground Grand Canyon.”
-Settle in at the Kempinski Palace Hotel near the oceanfront promenade of Portorož, “the French Riviera” of Slovenia, followed by a sunset dinner at the historic Venetian stronghold Piran.
+Travel by coach to the UNESCO designated ancient Škocjan Karst Caves, a vast network of tunnels and chambers sometimes referred to as the “underground Grand Canyon.”
+Settle in at the luxurious Kempinski Palace Hotel near the oceanfront promenade of Portorož, “the French Riviera” of Slovenia, followed by a sunset dinner at the historic Venetian stronghold Piran.